-It is this panting which Lorenz identified with human laughter.
+It is this panting that Lorenz identified with human laughter.
 Although he may have been one of the first to suggest that dogs laugh, the idea that other animals laugh had already been suggested by earlier scientists.
 Charles Darwin started the ball rolling in his book The Expression of Emotions in Man and Animals published in 1872.
-He noticed that chimpanzees and other great apes produce a laugh-like sounds when they are tickled or when they are playing.
-More recently Jane Goodall described this same ‘‘laughing'' and ‘‘chuckling'' reported by Darwin and others as a sort of breathy panting that can escalate to a more guttural ‘‘ah-grunting,'' if intense.
+He noticed that chimpanzees and other great apes produce a laugh-like sound when they are tickled or when they are playing.
+More recently, Jane Goodall described this same ‘‘laughing'' and ‘‘chuckling'' reported by Darwin and others as a sort of breathy panting that can escalate to a more guttural ‘‘ah-grunting,'' if intense.
 The general consensus is that this ape laughter sounds somewhat like the heavy breathing that might simply result from vigorous play is meant to be a signal of their playful intentions.
-According to Robert Provine, a psychologist at the University of Maryland Baltimore County, the sound of chimpanzee laughter is much breathier that that of humans which tends to chop the laugh sounds into short "ha-ha" sounds.
-Instead there are longer pant sounds with each inward and outward breath.
+According to Robert Provine, a psychologist at the University of Maryland Baltimore County, the sound of chimpanzee laughter is much breathier than that of humans, which tends to chop the laugh sounds into short "ha-ha" sounds.
+Instead, there are longer pant sounds with each inward and outward breath.

 Simonet noticed that when she tried to imitate the laugh panting sounds of dogs it seemed to have a positive effect on the animals hearing it.